ericsink/SQLitePCL.raw/README.md

 Also, sometimes when I am driving alone in my truck, I listen to country music.

-## What are the SQLitePCL.Test.\* projects?

-The test suite is a shared code file located in src/test/test\_cases.cs.
-Each platform has a test project.
-For .NET, Windows Phone, and WinRT, I use the unit testing features of Visual Studio (MS Test).
-For iOS and Android, I use the unit testing features built into Xamarin Studio (NUnit).

 ## Why do some tests fail on iOS and/or Android?

 Because the version of SQLite preinstalled on the device or emulator